The Buckeye Christian Scholarship Granting Organization Overview

 - If the student is entering kindergarten, he must be five years old on or before September 1.

 - If the student is entering first grade, he must be six years old on or before September 1.

 Household Income Eligibility Criteria

 Scholarship awarding is prioritized by income level.
 However, students are eligible for an award regardless of income level.
-Students in households below 300% of the federal poverty level may receive 25%-200% more than students in households above 300% of the federal poverty level.
+Students in households below 300% of the federal poverty level may receive 25%-200% more than students in households at or above 300% of the federal poverty level.
 Please reference the Poverty Guidelines Chart which shows 300% of the federal poverty level for different household sizes.
-In 2022, 300% of the Federal Poverty Level for a family of four is $83,250.
+In 2023, 300% of the Federal Poverty Level for a family of four is $90,000.
 Students that receive or students whose guardians receive public assistance as defined by Section 5101.26 of the Revised Code qualify as low-income.